marcglasberg/i18n_extension/README.md

 to navigate to the translation if you need to remember the exact text of the widget.

 With `i18n_extension` you can simply type the text you want and that's it.
-If some string is already translated and you later change it in the widget file, this will break the link between the key and the translation map.
+If some string is already translated, and you later change it in the widget file, this will break the link between the key and the translation map.
 However, `i18n_extension` is smart enough to let you know when that happens, so it's easy to fix.
 You can even add this check to tests, as to make sure all translations are